morrildl/warden/README.md

 Warden is a key sequestration and binary signing service.

+_Note: this code is a bit out of date.
+It may also be less interesting than the [actual Android build signing code](https://github.com/morrildl/playground-android) or the [client scripts for integrating a remote signing server with the AOSP build scripts](https://github.com/morrildl/playground-androidclients) which do the heavy lifting._

+Special thanks to Playground Global, LLC for open-sourcing this software.
+See `LICENSE` for details.

 # Overview

 By running Warden on a Linux machine, you can implement robust signing policies for binaries you